Police Release Body Cam Video Of Driver In Burning Pickup Rescue

 Both drivers were taken to the hospital.

 The woman officers rescued suffered internal injuries and her condition is not known.
+Police said she is 30 years old.

+The suspect, a 30-year-old man, was arrested on charges of Intoxication Assault with Serious Bodily Injury and Evading Arrest with a Vehicle.

+Police said they will release his name after he goes before a judge.